databrary/design/wireframe-presentation.md

 - description
 - acquisition date
 - [ ]: is this on participant page or for all file types?
 Is this a dialog or a separate page?
+- a separate page, basically like the video page with edit links and an upload/replace file field

 ### Access management